 Knowledge OverheadAssessing the time and cost that go into producing low value documents.
-For example, a team that creates detailed meeting minutes that are almost never used.Evaluating knowledge processes that relate to information security.
+For example, a team that creates detailed meeting minutes that are almost never used.information security.
 For example, reporting incidents where employees have sent knowledge by email attachment as opposed to sending a link to a secure document repository.

 Document ControlAssessing document control processes.
 For example, instances where individuals ignore a requirement to approve knowledge artifacts such as meeting minutes.

 Structure & OrganizationEvaluating the structure and organization of knowledge repositories and tools.
 This can look at statistics such as the average depth of a document in a user interface.
 Generally speaking, any depth greater than 4 contributes to knowledge waste by making documents difficult to find.

 Knowledge VelocityCalculating knowledge velocity to determine how often documents are accessed.
 This can be examined by team and document type to find areas where valuable documents are going unused or documents that are being created at significant expense that are low value.

 Document AnalyticsEvaluating broad and comprehensive statistics related to the use of documents by employees, customers and partners to identify waste and value.
 For example, the number of unique users that have accessed a particular type of document.